-If you are just starting your PrEP journey or if you have never taken a daily medication before, the thought of starting out can be intimidating.
+Starting your PrEP journey doesn’t have to be intimidating.
 For the purpose of this article, we’ll be discussing the daily pill for PrEP.

 How many days does it take for PrEP to be effective?